pyglet/pyglet/README.md

 and other visually rich applications.
 It supports windowing, user interface event handling, Joysticks, OpenGL graphics, loading images and videos, and playing sounds and music. *pyglet* works on Windows, OS X and Linux.

-> **NOTE!**
-> The `pyglet-1.5-maintenance` branch is the current stable release.
-The `master` branch contains the the development code for the upcoming 2.0 release, and may be unstable. **If you want to do a pull request, please target the `pyglet-1.5-maintenance` branch where appropriate**.
+> :warning: The `pyglet-1.5-maintenance` branch is the current stable release.
+The `master` branch contains the development code for the upcoming 2.0 release, and may be unstable. **If you want to do a pull request, please target the `pyglet-1.5-maintenance` branch where appropriate**.

 * pyglet [documentation]
 * pyglet on [PyPI]